 These two grains, belonging to the same family and tribe, can look very similar.

-Depending on variety, the appearance of rye and wheat grains can slightly change.
+Depending on the variety, the appearance of rye and wheat grains can slightly change.
 However, rye grains are usually more slender and long when compared to wheat grains.